dramco-iwast/docs/at-commands/check-app-key.md

 ```

 ### Description
 Check what the LoRa application key is for this motherboard.
+If the key has not been set before, this might return either an empty string or just plain nonsense.
+Use this command only to verify what the key is, if it has been set before.

 ### Example